A story worth hearing and a future worth witnessing

 Of course we want to bring you the most delicious fresh coffee possible.
 To achieve that, we source great quality, high altitude beans.
 Once they arrive, we store them in temperature-controlled rooms, roast them weekly in a small batches, and pack and grind to order.

 We can’t do that without a strong backbone that delivers a great experience.
-Our team is made of beautiful people that are about and look after you.
+Our team is made of beautiful people that care about and look after you.
 You see, it’s not just about the coffee, it’s about the people behind it.

 Lance and I believe that through this business we can change the world, or at least the world around us, the world of those that our business impacts, from our staff and their families to our customers and the rest of the world in a ripple effect.
+Sustainability is at the heart of it all, click here to find out what we’ve done so far.

 Sipping Duck started in late 2012.
 The founders are Erik Ruelin (a very talented barista, latte artist and coffee roaster) and Fiorella (who is narrating).
 We used to work together in a Far North Queensland cafe when we decided to buy a sample coffee roaster and learn more about the manufacturing side of things.